ecurry15/Rock-Paper-Scissors/README.md

 I took days trying to figure out why Chrome won't register Javascript in the Dev tools right away.
 I found that for some reason my for loop needed to complete one time before the console would even be active.
 Unfortunatly, I have not been able to  find a solution yet which is why chrome users must press enter 5 times before the game starts.

+--- Game With UI ---

+3. I had the most trouble working with css and making the page responsive.
+I Solved the problem by staying away from fixed measurements and using a media query.

 [Back To The Top](#Rock-Paper-Scissors)